DRPproton/Multi-Class-Prediction-of-Cirrhosis-Outcomes/README.md

 ## Introduction

-Cirrhosis is a late stage of scarring (fibrosis) of the liver caused by many forms of liver diseases and conditions, such as hepatitis and chronic alcoholism.
+Cirrhosis is a condition where the liver develops fibrosis or scarring due to many forms of liver disease, including chronic alcoholism and hepatitis.
 This project aims to predict cirrhosis outcomes using data analysis and machine learning.
 The Jupyter Notebook, `Multi-Class Prediction of Cirrhosis Outcomes.ipynb`, walks you through the process of loading, and analyzing Cirrhosis Outcomes.